HVAC contractors in

 Provide insurance proof

-Submit certificates of insurance meeting Montana's minimum liability and workers compensation requirements
+Submit proof of required insurance coverage including general liability and workers compensation if employing others

 Pay licensing fees